ianpleasance/home-assistant-setlistfm/README.md

 # Home Assistant Setlist.fm Integration

-This is a custom integration for [Home Assistant](https://www.home-assistant.io/) that allows you to display concerts from Setlist.fm for specific users.
+This is a custom integration for [Home Assistant](https://www.home-assistant.io/) that allows you to display concerts from setlist.fm for specific users.

 ## Installation
 Copy the setlistfm directory to your Home Assistant custom_components directory: